WalletWasabi/WasabiDoc/docs/using-wasabi/PasswordFinder.md

 ## Limitations

-Wasabi Wallet protects the encrypted secret key with the same technology used to protect paper wallets ([BIP 38](/using-wasabi/BIPs.md#bip-38-password-protected-private-key)) and for that reason it is computationally infeasible to brute force the password using all the possible combinations.
+Wasabi Wallet protects the encrypted secret key with with a user specified password ([BIP 38](/using-wasabi/BIPs.md#bip-38-password-protected-private-key)).
+One of the features of this method is that it has brute force protection, meaning even if the password is wrong, it still generates a valid [but unused] private key.
+However, the Wasabi Password Finder has the wallet file, and thus it knows the used public keys of the wallet, and it can check the generated private key against the known to be valid public key.
-It is important to know that Wasabi Password Finder is not for breaking wallet passwords but for finding errors (typos) in an already known password.
+It is important to know that Wasabi Password Finder is not for breaking wallet passwords but for finding minor errors (typos) in a roughly known password.

 ## Usage

+#### Windows

 To use Wasabi's command line tools on Windows you have to use `wassabeed.exe` that is inside your `Program Files\WasabiWallet`.
-On Linux and macOS you can use the same software that you use for launching the GUI (`wassabee`).

-Let us start giving a glance to the command `help`:
+#### Linus and macOS

+Use the `wassabee` command.

 ```
-$ wassabee run help findpassword
+$ wassabee help findpassword
 usage: findpassword --wallet:WalletName --language:lang --numbers:[TRUE|FALSE] --symbold:[TRUE|FALSE]

 Tries to find typing mistakes in the user password by brute forcing it char by char.